bham-carpentries/git-novice-python-ci/_episodes/02-setup.md

 > [on this GitHub page](https://help.github.com/articles/dealing-with-line-endings/).
 {: .callout}

-For these lessons, we will be interacting with [GitLab](https://gitlab.com/) and so the email address used should be the same as the one used when setting up your GitLab account.
-If you are concerned about privacy, please review your [profile settings for how your email is used](https://gitlab.com/-/profile).
-If you elect to use a private email address with GitLab, then use that same email address for the `user.email` value, e.g. `username@users.noreply.gitlab.com` replacing `username` with your GitLab one.
+For these lessons, we will be interacting with the University of Birmingham's [GitLab](https://gitlab.com/) service, and so you should use your University account to log in.
+The ability to add external collaborators is not a problem, as you can invite people to use this with their personal e-mail address.If you/they elect to use a private email address with GitLab, then use that same email address for the `user.email` value, e.g. `username@users.noreply.gitlab.com` replacing `username` with your GitLab one.
 You can change the email address later on by using the `git config` command again.

-Dracula also has to set his favorite text editor, following this table:
+Sometimes, operations in Git will require the opening of a text editor.
+You can choose your favourite editor, by copying and pasting the relevant command below, though I will demonstrate this course using "nano".

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|